Liudvikas Jakavičius

-Liudvikas Jakavičius (22 June 1871 – 20 August 1941) was a writer, journalist, publisher, theatre director, banker and nobleman.
+Liudvikas Jakavičius (22 June 1871 – 20 August 1941) was a Lithuanian writer, journalist, publisher, theatre director, banker and nobleman.
 He was born in Akmenė (Lithuania) and died in Anykščiai (Lithuania).

 Biography

 Jakavičius studied drama and spoke nine languages (Lithuanian, Latvian, German, Polish, Finnish, Swedish, Czech, Russian and Latin).
 He used the pseudonym of Lietuvanis and represented informal literature, as a man who spread forbidden Lithuanian print, worked in several newspapers and in radio.
 Unfortunately, most of his works disappeared during the occupation of the Soviet regime after the Second World War.
 So he was rarely mentioned as the largest private publisher in the Lithuania of interwar.

 House where Liudvikas Jakavičius – Lietuvanis died in 1941 (Anykščiai, Lithuania).
 Picture year 2011.

 Tree planted by Liudvikas Jakavičius – Lietuvanis in 1929 in pro to the freedom of speech (Šiauliai, Lithuania).
 Picture year 2011.

 But now, the most important historians and museologists of Lithuania like Almantas Šlivinskas, Leopoldas Rozga or Leonas Peleckis-Kaktavičius, consider him one of the most important writers and publishers of Lithuania.
 He produced more than two million books and performed more than 280 plays in 1898–1938.
 From 1888 to 1891 he worked in Šiauliai (Lithuania) as a journalist and writer.
 In 1891, he settled in Riga (Latvia), where he started working as judge and administrator of the railway company.
 In 1904, he opened his own printing house (AB Lietuvos Knygynas) and his own bookstore in Riga (Latvia).
 In 1909, he founded the newspaper Rygos naujienos which maintained its activities until 1915.
 He also collaborated with other newspapers and journalists like his friend Antanas Smetona (writer, journalist and the first president of the Republic of Lithuania).
 It should be mentioned that Antanas Smetona wrote about Liudvikas Jakavičius in his memories, written in Cleveland, Ohio, US, in 1960.
 In 1910, Jakavičius founded The Society of Lithuanian Theatre of Riga.
 In 1914, he financed the construction of the Lithuanian Theater of Riga.
 That same year he founded the Lithuanian–Latvian Savings Bank.
 His bank grew up rapidly, but it was expropriated in 1915 by the State Bank of the Russian Empire, as a result of the beginning of the First World War.
 In 1916, all his business was paralyzed and confiscated by the outbreak of the First World War and he changed his residence to Saint Petersburg (Russia).
 He bought 15,000 USD (equivalent to US$350,000 in 2014) in printing equipment and moved the machinery in secret to Saint Petersburg, where he continued with his printing house spreading Lithuanian language.